 First, check whether you can access your GRUB or not.
 To check this, restart the system and press shift while the system is booting.
 This will open up below screen.

 If you cannot see the above screen, then the issue is GRUB itself.
-We need to repair the Bootloader to be able to boot into the Linux system.
+We need to repair the Ubuntu Bootloader to be able to boot into the Linux system.
 If you are using the dual boot system, you will still have access to your Windows system after the repair.